 a.
 Contracts awarded under the Federal Acquisition Regulations (FAR) system are not automatically converted to AMS contracts.
-The CO, jointly with the program official and legal counsel, should consider the merits of converting existing FAR contracts to term or delivery schedule remaining;
+The CO, jointly with the program official and legal counsel, should consider the merits of converting existing FAR contracts to

 AMS.
 Circumstances where conversion may benefit both FAA and contractors include contracts with: